bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 Now let’s build our relay bridge from Ethereum to Polkadot.
 To build our project we will use !ink because it is the main language for smart contracts on Substrate.
 Alternatively you could use Rust.

-The basic set of tools for the development of the bridge consists of:
+The basic tools of tools for the development of the bridge consists of:
 * INTELLIGENT CONTRACTS
 * SUBSTRATE PALLET (use relayer pallets)
 * CONVALIDATION PROGRAMME